-The PPE occurs within the Turner River and Strelley River Catchments and is not located within any designated Public Drinking Water Source Areas (PDWSA).
-The Turner River has a catchment of 4,802 km2 and is a major river of the Port Hedland Coast Catchment while the Strelley River has a catchment area of 2,805 km2 and is a subcatchment of the Shaw River (Worley Parsons, 2012a).
+The PPE occurs within the Turner River Catchments and is not located within any designated Public Drinking Water Source Areas (PDWSA).
+The Turner River has a catchment of 4,802 km and is a major river of the Port Hedland Coast Catchment (Worley Parsons, 2012a).